 So, you've been given the keys to your newly built home and your building journey has come to an end.
 For some of you, there still may be a list of maintenance work to do, depending on whether your builders have covered this for you or not.
 However, if you have the keys and are planning to rush straight into furnishing and decorating, there's still a few things you may need to do to get on your way.
-We’ve included 3 different “post-handover” stages for you to consider.
+We’ve included 3 different “new house post-handover” stages for you to consider.

 Driveways may not always be included in your building contract so this may be one of the first things required to do after handover.
 If this is the case, then we recommend seeking advice or weighing out your options to get the best deal for a decent price.
 There are also a variety of driveways you can choose from so keep that in mind too!